 - Editorial: Editorial partnerships are reserved for other journalism organizations.
 We work with our editorial partners on sharing staff resources to produce stories that matter, to share content, and to cross-promote on our various social media channels.

 - Academic: Academic partnerships are reserved for research groups at elite universities.
-We give academics an editorial platform in exchange for content from researchers at the top of their fields, access to prominent subjects or unpublished research, and the distribution of print magazines.
+We give academics an editorial platform in exchange for content from researchers at the top of their fields and/or access to prominent subjects or unpublished research.

-- Events: Event—or media—sponsorships are exchanges of magazine distribution and branding awareness for access to story reprints, staff/expert panelists, and/or advertising.
+- Events: Event—or media—sponsorships are exchanges of audience and branding awareness for access to story reprints, staff/expert panelists, and/or advertising.
 This is the only partnership open to advocacy organizations.

-In exchange, groups can receive exposure to Pacific Standard's core audience of affluent, educated, and concerned citizens in the form of traditional advertising or branded content in our print edition or special issues, digital display advertising on PSmag.com and email newsletters, and/or targeted advertising or promotion through our active social media channels.
+In exchange, groups can receive exposure to Pacific Standard's core audience of socially aware, educated, and thoughtful readers in the form of traditional advertising or branded content, digital display advertising on PSmag.com and email newsletters, and/or targeted advertising or promotion through our active social media channels.
 Event or program sponsorships do not guarantee news coverage.

 Sharing your content with Pacific Standard gives you an opportunity to reach the millions of highly educated, civically engaged readers who regularly visit our site.
 It also lends you affiliation with a National Magazine Award-winning brand that is widely known for public interest reporting, policy impact, and a fierce commitment to the public good.